 Definition

 A credit transaction occurs when goods or services are exchanged with an agreement to pay at a later date.
-Unlike cash transactions, where payment is made immediately, credit transactions create accounts receivable (for sellers) or accounts payable (for buyers).
+It represents a deferral of payment, creating a debtor-creditor relationship.
+For the seller, it generates accounts receivable; for the buyer, it creates accounts payable.

 Key Features of Credit Transactions

-- Payment is deferred to a later date.
+- Payment is deferred to a specified future date.

 - Creates a debtor-creditor relationship between parties.